 In Greek mythology, when Atlas was tasked with carrying the heavens on his shoulders as punishment for siding with the Titans in their war against Olympian gods, the hunter Orion started pursuing his daughters in his absence and Zeus turned the sisters first into doves and then into stars to protect them from the hunter’s advances.
 The constellation Orion, it is said, still pursues the Seven Sisters across the sky.

 Iasion established the mystic rites on Samothrace and had twin sons with the goddess Demeter.
-Zeus killed him with a thunderbolt after realizing the two had an affair.
+Zeus struck him down with a thunderbolt after hearing about this.
 Lacedaemon ruled the country which he named after himself, also naming the capital after his wife, Sparta.

 Alcyone and Celaeno both had children by Poseidon.
 Alcyone gave birth to Hyrieus (father of Orion according to some sources), Hyperenor (who co-founded the cities Hyperea and Anthea) and Aethusa (Apollo’s lover, after whom the portico open to the sun was named), and Celaeno was mother to Lycus and Eurypylus.

 Sterope had a child with Ares.
 Oenomaus, their son, was the king of Pisa and the father of Hippodamia.
-Fearful of a prophecy that said he would be killed by his son-in-law, Oenomaus killed a number of his daughter’s suitors in a chariot race.
+Fearful of a prophecy that said he would meet his end at the hands of his son-in-law, Oenomaus did away with a number of his daughter’s suitors in a chariot race.
 Hippodamia eventually married Pelops, and their offspring included Agamemnon, Menelaus, Atreus, Thyestes, Aegisthus, and Orestes.

 Merope, the youngest Pleiad, married Sisyphus and bore him several sons.